-Footnote: This UI is also applicable to Regulation 21(2) of the 1988 Protocol.
+Footnote: This interpretation is also applicable to Regulation 21(2) of the 1988 Protocol.

-Position of the inboard end of discharges when timber freeboard is assigned (Regulation 22(1))
+TL-I Position of the inboard end of discharges when LL 22 timber freeboard is assigned (Regulation 22(1))

-It is considered that the position of the inboard end of discharges should be related to the timber summer load waterline when timber freeboard is assigned.
+It is considered that the position of the inboard end of discharges should be related t o the timber summer load waterline when timber freeboard is assigned.

-1. This UI is also applicable to Regulation 22(1) of the 1988 Protocol.
+- 1. This interpretation is also applicable to Regulation 22(1) of the 1988 Protocol. - 2.
+This interpretation is also applicable to Regulation 22-1 of the revised 1988 I

-2. This UI is also applicable to Regulation 22-1 of the revised 1988 Protocol.
+TL-I Freeing arrangement LL 23 (Regulations 26(5), 27(7) and 36(1)(e))

-Freeing arrangement (Regulations 26(5), 27(7) and 36(1)(e))
+1. Regulation 27(7): Freeing arrangements on ships having reduced B freeboard assigned and fitted with bulwarks on the freeboard deck

-1. Regulation 27(7): Freeing arrangements on ships having reduced B freeboard assigned and fitted with bulwarks on the freeboard deck For Type B ships with freeboards reduced by not more than 60% of the difference between B and A tables there shall be freeing port area in the lower part of the bulwarks equal to at least 25% of the total area of the bulkwarks.
-The upper edge of the sheer strake shall be kept as low as possible.
+For Type B ships with freeboards reduced by not more than 60% of the difference between B and A tables there shall be freeing port area in the lower part of the bulwarks equal to at least 25% of the total area of the bulkwarks.
+The upper edge of the sheer strake shall be kept as low as pos